josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/incremental/README.md

 Emitting a file is a very expensive operation in TypeScript, involving the execution of many internal TS transforms (downleveling, module system, etc) as well as the synthesis of a large text buffer for the final JS output.
 Skipping emit of a file is the most effective optimizations ngtsc can do.
-It's also one of the most challenging.
+It is also one of the most challenging.
 Even if ngtsc's _analysis_ of a specific file is not stale, that file may still need to be re-emitted if other changes in the program impact its semantics.
 For example, a change to a component selector affects other components which use that selector in their templates, even though no direct dependency exists between them.